-Council have been exploring all options to improve the confidence towards future Inner City development.
-Council have undertaken a review to determine what actions would be most effective to increase the number of inner city development.
+Council has been exploring all options to improve the confidence towards future inner city development.
+Council has undertaken a review to determine what actions would be most effective to increase the number of inner city development.
 The work programme will initially focus on increasing inner city development within the City Core which has been directed through the City Core Precinct Plan.
-Overtime, there is an expectation the boundaries of Council's focus will expand potentially towards the Hihiaua precinct.
+Over time, there is an expectation the boundaries of Council's focus will expand potentially towards the Hihiaua precinct.